Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Problem Formulation and Riemannian Elements in Matrix Manifold framework

 where

-\begin{proof} The proof for Riemannian gradient is similar with \appref{App_Proof_Theo_Riemannian_Gradient_sub_TPC} and thus omitted for brevity.
-The proof and the details for Riemannian Hessian are provided in \appref{App_Proof_Theo_Riemannian_Hessian_sub_PUPC}. \end{proof} \end{theorem}
+\begin{proof} The proof of the Riemannian gradient is similar with \appref{App_Proof_Theo_TPC} and thus omitted for brevity.
+The proof and details of the Riemannian Hessian are provided in \appref{App_Proof_Theo_Riemannian_Hessian_sub_PUPC}. \end{proof} \end{theorem}

 From \thref{theo_submanifold_TPC}, $\widetilde{\cM}$ is a product of $U$ spheres called oblique manifold, whose retraction can be defined by scaling \cite{ObliqueRetraction}.
-Consider
+Define